We’ve all been there.

 So what does it mean to crave something?

-The definition of craving is “to have a strong desire for something”.
-Simply put, craving means an intense desire.
+The definition of craving is “to have a strong desire for something.”
+But, craving means an intense desire.

 Cravings can be physical or mental.
 For example, you might crave a specific food because you’re hungry.

-Or, you might find yourself constantly thinking about someone even though you know your relationship with that person is not good for you.
+You might also find yourself constantly thinking about someone even though you know your relationship with that person is unsuitable.
 This would be an emotional craving.

 Different types of cravings

-However, if you look more closely, you’ll see many different physical cravings and many unique emotional cravings.
+However, looking more closely, you’ll see many physical and unique emotional cravings.

 Some examples of physical cravings are: